hfjelstad/profile-norway-examples/README.md

 # profile-norway-examples

-Examples for the Norwegian NeTEx and SIRI profiles.
+Examples for the Nordic NeTEx and Norwegian SIRI profiles.

-The profiles can be found (in Norwegian) at
+The profiles can be found at

 **NeTEx** - https://enturas.atlassian.net/wiki/spaces/PUBLIC/pages/728891481/Nordic+NeTEx+Profile